danushv07/1D-axisymmetric-element/README.md

 # Finite Element Analysis of 1D axisymmetric element
 ----------------------------------------------------

-Finite element analysis of a circular pipe subjected to creep with viscoelastic material model is implemented in this project.

-More details will be added soon...
+The task here pertains to programming a ```FEM``` solver for a thick-walled pipe subjected to creep conditions.
+Plain strain conditions are assumed.